Saint Patrick and Ireland.

-It was the Irish missionaries who reintroduced the Christian faith back into England and Scotland, otherwise the paganism of the Germanic invaders may have taken hold.
+It was the Irish missionaries who reintroduced the Christian faith back into England and Scotland, otherwise, the paganism of the Germanic invaders may have taken hold.
 If this were to happen, then it would have ultimately invited the Church of Rome to convert the pagans by the sword in the future.

 Ireland 15,000 years ago

-Ireland and its lack of Snakes.
+Ireland and Their Lack of Snakes.

-Ireland is in fact one of several nations that has no snakes native in the wild, other countries that have no native snake population include Hawaii, Greenland, New Zealand and Antarctica.
+Ireland is in fact one of several nations that have no snakes native in the wild, other countries that have no native snake population include Hawaii, Greenland, New Zealand and Antarctica.
 Hawaii does have a population of sea snakes but they do not dwell on land.
 The reason why some nations don't have an indigenous snake population is simply down to conditions and accessibility.

-Although other parts of the British Isles have a few native snakes, it appears that none of the snakes had the opportunity to travel across long gone land bridges to colonize the Emerald Isle.
+Although other parts of the British Isles have a few native snakes, it appears that none of the snakes had the opportunity to travel across long-gone land bridges to colonize the Emerald Isle.
 The native snakes were unable to swim the Irish Sea to the new Island and there was minimal use of seafaring vessels at that point in history.

 - Where can you mine for Gold in Ireland.

 Many ton's of Gold could be found in Ireland, recent years have seen increased efforts to find Ireland's Gold reserves.
 A mini-Gold rush could soon occur in Northern Ireland and the Irish Republic.